 Since 1993, thousands have been challenged, believed in, and provided unimaginable opportunity through our work.
 What started as a small program for foster youth has grown into intensive, 20-week after-school theatre workshops in multiple middle and high schools and juvenile detention centers as well as intergenerational theatre workshops for residents in those communities.
 The performing arts curriculum, which adheres to California state educational content standards, focuses on story and script development, and producing and performing a completed stage play.
 In these workshops, youth increase their language and writing skills, learn how to work collaboratively, and develop empathy and lifelong problem-solving skills.

-As a founding member of the Arts for Incarcerated Youth Network, we established ourselves as thought leaders and system-changers around what it means to help incarcerated youth successfully reintegrate.
+As a founding member of the Arts for Healing and Justice Network, we established ourselves as thought leaders and system-changers around what it means to help incarcerated youth successfully reintegrate.
 Young people expected to repeat cycles of violence, recidivism, teen-pregnancy, dropout, and gang membership have gone on to graduate, gain employment, mentor, vote, receive higher education, and contribute to their communities and our society.
 As our programs and reach have expanded across LA County, we’ve had the joy of watching individuals go on to become successful students, parents, grandparents, employees, and in many cases, even come back to contribute to The Unusual Suspects.